-A wooden trunk, in addition to being a great storage system, usually looks very good as a decoration at home.
-But on the other hand, thinking about the hobby to which I dedicate this blog, it is also a project that we all like to do when we start with our first carpentry work, since it helps us to see how our skills are with wood and with assemblies.
+A wooden trunk, besides being a great storage system, usually looks great as a decoration at home.
+But on the other hand, thinking about the hobby to which I dedicate this blog, it is also a project that we all like to make when we start with our first woodworking projects, as it helps us to see how our skills working with wood and joints are improving.

-Thus, depending on the type of wooden joints or assemblies with which we dare, we can get an idea of where our skills go.
-But to make a large wooden trunk, we will also need to scratch a lot in our pocket.
-So in this post we are going to see a cheaper version and still easy to make.
-So let’s see how to make a reinforced marquetry trunk.
+Thus, depending on the kind of wood joints or assemblies with which we dare, we can get an idea of how our skills are.
+But to make a large wooden trunk, we will also need to dig deep into our pockets.
+That’s why in this post we’re going to look at a cheaper and still easy to make version.
+So let’s see how to make a trunk of reinforced thin plywood.

 How to cut plywood boards

 To make this reinforced plywood trunk I am going to use 5 mm plywood sheets.

 And here is where I explain that I usually call this marquetry, because when I was a child at school we used to make figures by cutting these sheets with a hand marquetry saw.
 And we called these thin plywood sheets marquetry.
 I don’t know if that name is correct, but I guess it’s actually plywood.
 In this case 5 millimeters thick plywood.

 Well, let’s continue.
 I have 2 identical square pieces for the short sides of the trunk.
 And four rectangular ones, also identical.

 These rectangular ones are one for the front, one for the back, one for the base and the last one for the trunk lid.
 And the problem is that due to the system that I will use to fit the different pieces of the trunk, I have to cut the sheets in a certain way that we will see below.

 First, it should be noted that the base plywood sheet and the lid sheet WON’T be cut.
 In addition, we will also take into account that the side of the square pieces is equal to the short side of the rectangular pieces.